 “I think I’m going to be a little ‘tough love’ with you guys,” she said.
 “The love piece is that you folks are just doing amazing work and the passion and energy you put into your work is something I’m in awe of.
 The tough part is: More.
 Faster.
 You just gotta do more faster.
 If you’re in your comfort zone, you’re not in the right place.”

 “The bad news is that I don’t have the recipe for the secret sauce.
 But we have discovered some of the ingredients.”
-Michele is part of a study funded by the Knight Foundation, studying 18 nonprofit news sites on what they’re doing right.
-McLellan added data on an additional 50 sites she has been gathering information on.
+Her study funded by the Knight Foundation, looked at 18 nonprofit news sites and what they’re doing right.
+McLellan added data on 50 additional 50 sites.

 “What are the organizations that are making the most progress doing?
 Which of those are things you might want to try?
 I’m not talking about ‘if you do a lot of events you’ll be as rich as Texas Tribune’, but the practices that underlie that,” and help individual news startups that are growing how to identify ways to grow.

 “The sector is growing and revenue is growing, but there’s less dependence on foundation.
-Two years ago, 2/3rds of the money came from foundations, and now it’s half,” says McLellan.
+Two years ago, two-thirds of the money came from foundations, and now it’s half,” said McLellan.
 But the sector is still very fragile, and leaders are driving the averages; a few very successful standouts drag up the overall gains in revenue.

-Apart from treating news startups like a business, McLellan says organizations must rein in editorial costs.
-Typical organizations spend 2/3rds of their budget on editorial.
+Apart from treating news startups like a business, McLellan said organizations must rein in editorial costs.
+Typical organizations spend two-thirds of their budget on editorial.
 “That’s unlikely to be sustainable,” she says.
 “Content strategy means setting priorities.”

 Foundation funding isn’t the answer, says McLellan.
 “Nobody I talk to at a foundation says that [grants] are a long-term source of revenue.”
 Sites like MinnPost are down to 20% of revenue from grants, says McLellan.
 Investigative sites that don’t feature daily content and instead publish investigative packages every month or six weeks have bigger challenges, says McLellan.